trepmag/jrac/README.txt

 * INSTRUCTIONS *

-The 'rac' method take an optional setting object:
+The 'jrac' method implement the whole business which can take an optional setting object argument:

-  $('img').rac();
+  $('img').jrac();

-The default setting is the following:
+The default setting object is the following:

   var settings = {
     'crop_width': 200,